Man lynched at Singhu border for 'desecrating' holy book, hand chopped off | Law-Order

 The victim, Lakhbir Singh, was a labourer from Cheema Khurd village in Punjab's Tarn Taran and aged around 35 years, police said.

-His body was found tied to an overturned police barricade near a dais put up by the farmers protesting there for several months now over the Centre agri-marketing laws.
+His body was found tied to an overturned police barricade near a dais put up by the farmers protesting there for several months now over the Centre's three agri-marketing laws.

-A Haryana Police spokesperson said in Chandigarh that when Sonipat police reached the spot the man had died.
+A Haryana Police spokesperson said in Chandigarh that by the time the Sonipat police reached, the spot the man had died.

 ''Some people were standing there.
 When police tried to take the body away, they protested.
 After some efforts, the body was brought to the civil hospital,'' the spokesperson said.